ManticoreProject/manticore/README.md

 All files and plots we refer to in this section are paths relative to the `paper234_results` directory containing the results from Step 1.
-The plots are PDF files compatible with any PDF viewer and the other files we prefer to should be opened with a plain-text editor.
+The plots are PDF files compatible with any PDF viewer and the other files should be opened with a plain-text editor.
-Any files that contain a timestamp in their filename have `DATE` written there instead.
+Some files contain a timestamp in their filename, so in this README we have `DATE` written in its place.

 **ALSO** please double-check the files you open as you explore the results, since the file names and paths are all quite similar! :)